You Asked: How Do Business Credit Scores Work?

 In most cases, even companies which use credit conscientiously will get a medium-low risk rating.
 As might be expected, well-established small businesses will have an easier time acquiring a low-risk rating.

-A great Experian score for your small business is 76-100.
+A good Experian score for your small business is 76-100.

 For all of the major credit reporting agencies, while the details may be weighed a little differently, the bottom line is that they are all examining how sensibly your company uses credit.

 Do you pay your invoices in a timely manner or in advance, and in full?
 Then your score will be much better.
 Do you use so much credit that your small business has difficulty paying it off on schedule, and accounts go to collections?
 Then your score will be worse.
 Judgments and liens will adversely affect your score.
 More responsible time in business will favorably affect it.